BeSnappy/snappy-constant-contact/readme.md

 # Snappy Constant Contact

-Snappy application to add new contacts to ConstantContact.
+Snappy application to add new contacts to Constant Contact.